Storms, Lightning, and All the Other Fires that Ignite in the Air

 There, the vapors that rise from the Ethiopian Sea, which is very wide and very heated by the sun.

 They can easily cause a downwind stopping the natural course of the wind coming from the Indian Sea.
-It assembles them into a cloud.

-The inequality between these two large seas and this land causes that cloud to become much larger than those which form in other regions where there are lesser inequalities between our plains, lakes, and mountains.
+The inequality between these 2 large seas and this land causes that cloud to become much larger than those which form in other regions where there are lesser inequalities between our plains, lakes, and mountains.

-Almost no other clouds are ever seen in these places.
-As soon as the sailors there perceive some which begins to form, although it sometimes appears so small that the Flemings have compared it to an ox’s eye, from which they have given it the name, and that the rest of the air seems very calm and very serene, they hasten to lower their sails, and prepare to receive a storm, which always follows immediately.
+As soon as the sailors there perceive some clouds which begin to form they hasten to lower their sails, and prepare to receive a storm, which always follows immediately.

 In this way, they assemble here and there in various heaps, which floating always as high as possible against the cloud, finally come to be attached to the ropes and masts of the ships, when it finishes descending.